 - any other constraints (like national holidays)

-In other words: All you have to do is tell MS Project when your project is going to start, what tasks have to be done and how long each task is going to take.
+In other words: All you have to do is tell MS Project when your project is going to start, what tasks have to be done and how long each task is going to take (there’s also a way to have variable durations in Microsoft Project).
 Also, you have to link up tasks with each other so that MS Project knows in what order tasks must be scheduled.

 The fourth factor that determines your project schedule are calendar constraints and other restrictions.
 This is a really cool feature of MS Project which ensures projects are perfectly aligned with other events on the calendar, like public holidays or corporate events where nobody is in the office.